PhoenixTales/phoenix-docs/story/characters.md

 * **Scar** instead of translating him as *Narbe* in German could also be translated as *Schmiss* or in the old high german form Narwa.
 This has the advantage that we could also change it into "Narwah" and have then something close to "Sangwah" in style.
 * **Raven** could be translated literally as *Rabe*, but he could as well be called *Krah*, which is similar to the Polish name *Kruk*, which sounds well and is a german surname that reminds of "Krähe" (crow) and resembles their sound.
 Other than that also a new creation such as "Krahwah" is imagineable.
 * **Bartholo** comes from Bartholomew, in German Bartholomäus, which comes from Bar-Talmai, which means "son of Talmai".
 More germanic sounding forms could be "Barthalar", "Barthalah", "Barthola(r/h)", "Barthomar" or simply "Bartha".
+* **Arto** is supposed to mean as much as "bear", it can be directly translated into German as "Arthur" or alternatively simply as "Arth", which is the common root.

 ### Slaves